khcanniff/TigAR/README.md

 # TigAR
-##### An interactive augmented reality map of University of the Pacific, which can be accessed by select compatible smart phone mobile devices such as Android version 7 and above.
+##### An interactive augmented reality map of University of the Pacific, which can be accessed by Android version 8 or above smart phones.
 Users can use this application to help locate specific buildings on the Pacific campus, along with various other information like historical facts.

 ###  In our project we have three main features to focus on:
 * Image Recognition